wwwdepot/lean-he/README.md

 This function takes a string of HTML and decodes any named and numerical character references in it using [the algorithm described in section 12.2.4.69 of the HTML spec](https://html.spec.whatwg.org/multipage/syntax.html#tokenizing-character-references).

->Can also use `var decode = require('decode');` instead to reduce the imported file size if the only need is to encode.
+>Can also use `var decode = require('lean-he/decode');` instead to reduce the imported file size if the only need is to decode.

 ```js
 lean_he.decode('foo &copy; bar &ne; baz &#x1D306; qux');